Scituate North Pole Express

 Support Our South Shore Community:

-The Scituate North Pole Express is brought to you by the Scituate C.O.R.S.E.
+The Scituate North Pole Express is brought to you by the C.O.R.S.E.
 Foundation (Community of Resources for Special Education) and S.H.O.R.E.
 (Scituate High Opportunities and Resources for Education).
-Proceeds from the event go directly to these two volunteer organizations.
+Proceeds from the event go directly to these two volunteer non-profit organizations.